Kaiserlichen Aero Club Berlin - Cap Badge New or Aged

 At the time the airport was known as "Motorflugplatz Johannistal-Adlershof".

 Two of the major club members were:Karl Hackstetter architect, government architect and air sports pioneer and Ferdinand von Zeppelin, (Airship Designer).
 It is 55mm tall and 43mm wide.
+The Prussian eagle measures 15mm tall x 14mm wide and there is a slight curve to the badge.
+The two prongs are 10mm long.

 At the bottom of the page is visual information on the Kaiserlichen Aero Club and in particular Karl Hackstetter.